 While some people called for a boycott of the brand and burned their Nike gear, the ad served to solidify the brand’s core customer base.
 In aligning themselves with Kaepernick, Nike also aligned themselves with the cause, making the purchase of their gear a statement of support for Kaepernick’s cause.

-Build Video Stories Around Emotion
+Build Video Storytelling Around Emotion

 One glance at the types of videos brands are releasing these days is enough to see that there’s a huge trend toward content that makes people feel.
 From laundry detergent to software and everything in between, brands are playing on emotions.

-Today you’re not merely sold an airline ticket, you’re treated to a tear-jerking video campaign about families connecting from across the globe, friends reuniting, and 80-year-olds boarding their first-ever flight.
+Today you’re not merely sold an airline ticket; you’re treated to a tear-jerking video campaign about families connecting from across the globe, friends reuniting, and 80-year-olds boarding their first-ever flight.

 This story-based content is everywhere, and you can bet your bottom dollar there’s a reason it’s getting so emotional.